 Use DDD to align software production to business goals

-Join DDD expert Alberto Brandolini on this intense and interactive three days workshop and he will show you how to find the sweet spot between strategy and implementation.
-You will discover new ways to collaborate with stakeholders and discover how to develop software and best practices to design performing and robust architectures.
+Join DDD expert Alberto Brandolini, 360° consultant in the Information Technology field, and learn how to find the sweet spot between strategy and implementation.
+You will discover new ways to collaborate with stakeholders as well as best practices for designing high-performing and robust architectures.

 Learn how to:

 - Choose if, when and where to apply Domain-Driven Design in your own development scenarios

 - Safeguard large-scale software developments from becoming fragile

 - Choose the most suitable implementation strategies for the different problems at hand

 "Great experience sharing."Carlos Esteban Raffellini, Codurance on 26th Jun 2017